Download your FREE Nutritious Snack Guide

 Bottom Line:

 Ricotta is a solid protein choice that’s high in protein and calcium.
 It’s a fresh, Italian cheese that’s versatile to use in both sweet or savoury dishes.
-Ricotta is traditionally made with leftover whey, which makes it higher in calcium and having more moisture.
+It is traditionally made with leftover whey, which makes it higher in calcium and having more moisture.
 Be sure to use Ricotta within a week or two of opening package since it’s highly perishable.

 cheese plate